Troylyw/lumaa-spring-2025-swe/README.md

 Task management: Create, Read, Update, Delete (CRUD) User-specific tasks (Each user sees only their own tasks) Logout functionality
-Modern UI design

 Setup Instructions
 1. Clone the Forked Repository
 2. Setup the Backend
 Navigate to the backend folder:cd backend nstall dependencies:npm install
 Configure environment variables Create a .env file in the backend/ directory:
-PORT=5000
+PORT=5001
 JWT_SECRET=your_secret_key
-DB_HOST=localhost
-DB_PORT=5432
-DB_USER=your_db_user
-DB_PASSWORD=your_db_password
-DB_NAME=taskdb
+DATABASE_URL=postgresql://yiweili@localhost:5432/taskmanager

-Run database migrations: npx typeorm migration:run -d dist/ormconfig.js Start the backend server: npm run dev
+Start the backend server: npm start
-The backend should now be running at http://localhost:5000.
+The backend should now be running at http://localhost:5001.

 3. Setup the Frontend
 Navigate to the frontend folder: cd ../frontend Install dependencies: npm install
-Configure environment variables Create a .env file in the frontend/ directory: VITE_API_URL=http://localhost:5000 Start the frontend server: npm run dev
+Configure environment variables Create a .env file in the frontend/ directory: REACT_APP_API_URL=http://localhost:5001 Start the frontend server: npm start
-The frontend should now be running at http://localhost:5173.
+The frontend should now be running at http://localhost:3000.

 API Endpoints
 Authentication